 There are many resources available to help you consider this option.
-If you would like, we’ll be glad to refer you to local, reputable adoption agencies right here in Central PA that will walk you through these considerations every step of the way.
+If you’d like, we’ll be glad to refer you to local, reputable adoption agencies right here in Central PA that will walk you through these considerations every step of the way.

 It’s common for women who experience an unintended pregnancy to consider the option of abortion.
 If you are considering this option, it can be helpful to educate yourself on abortion procedures available to you at your stage of pregnancy.

 Determining how long she has been pregnant will help determine what kind of abortion method will be used.
 There are surgical and non-surgical methods of abortion that are performed at abortion clinics.

 Susquehanna Valley Pregnancy Services provides free, limited first-trimester ultrasounds to eligible women in order to confirm pregnancy viability and to establish pregnancy dating.
 We also help you by providing accurate abortion information for your stage of pregnancy.
 Contact us to schedule an appointment to see if you qualify for this vital, free service at one of our 5 Lancaster or Lebanon locations.
 We also offer free pregnancy tests.

 - How can I tell if I'm pregnant?